Geometric approach for the identification of Hamiltonian systems of quasi-Painlev\'e type: Abstract

 \section{Abstract}

-Some new Hamiltonian systems of quasi-Painlev\'e type are presented and their Okamoto's space of initial conditions computed.
-Using the geometric approach that was introduced originally for the identification problem of Painlev\'e equations, comparing the irreducible components of the inaccessible divisors arising in the blow-up process, we find bi-rational, symplectic coordinate changes between some of these systems that give rise to the same global symplectic structure.
-This scheme thus gives a method for identifying Hamiltonian systems up to bi-rational symplectic maps, which is performed in this article for systems of quasi-Painlev\'e type having singularities that are either square-root type algebraic poles or ordinary poles.
+Some new Hamiltonian systems of quasi-Painlev\'e type are presented and the analogue of Okamoto's space of initial conditions computed.
+Using the geometric approach that was introduced originally for the identification problem of Painlev\'e equations, comparing the irreducible components of the inaccessible divisors arising in the blow-up process, we find bi-rational coordinate changes between some of these systems that give rise to the same global Hamiltonian structure.
+This scheme thus gives a method for identifying Hamiltonian systems up to bi-rational maps, which is performed in this article for systems of quasi-Painlev\'e type having singularities that are either square-root type algebraic poles or ordinary poles.